 # Top

-Some hosting providers use caching or security methods that may prevent the license key from saving correctly.
+Some hosting providers use caching or security measures that may prevent the license key from being saved correctly.
 If you are unable to save your key, you can add the following code snippet to your site (in your child theme’s functions.php file or using a code snippets plugin) to resolve this:

 add_filter( 'llms_use_server_for_environment_fetch', '__return_true' );